CS180-022-2/Project_5/README.md

 + Pressing "Account" button will take the user to AccountMenuFrame
 ### AddFriendFrame Class
 #### Description
+A class representing the frame to send friend requests to another users, view a list of all the application's users, search a specific user among all the application's users, view the requested friend list and the pending friend list.
+Three JScrollPane, each contains a JTable.
+The center one would have a table that contains all users where you can choose users to send friend request.
+The left one would have a table that record all users which you have sent request to but not get respond.
+You can choose to resend request.
+The right one would have a table that contains all users which have sent you a request.
+You can either accept or deny
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers